 Our mental health services

 In a safe and nurturing environment, Coliseum Center for Behavioral Health provides services that meet the needs of adults 18 years or older with psychiatric disorders.
-With confidentiality and sensitivity, adult psychiatric services offers care and treatment that includes medication management, individual, group and family therapies, classes in coping skills and a wide range of therapeutic activities.
+With confidentiality and sensitivity, adult psychiatric specialists offer care and treatment that includes medication management, individual, group and family therapies, classes in coping skills and a wide range of therapeutic activities.

 Whether your treatment is in an intensive inpatient program or a partial hospitalization program, we emphasize the importance of individualized care so that you can return to your normal life as quickly as possible.